Josh-Fitch/ADR_Toolbox/README.md

 ## Installation
 - Git clone this repository to your local machine
-- Install my-project with pip
+- Install the repo as a library using pip
 ```bash
   pip install -e [adr_toolbox CLONE FILE PATH]
 ```
 - The use of -e will ensure updates to the adr_toolbox repo are reflected in the library usage
+- It is recommended to use a virtual environment like venv or Anaconda to manage dependencies

 ## Requirements
 * numpy